Why Can't I Find an

-Specialized has their Small Fry, a classic round, smooth toddler and child size helmet, but molded in the shell and has some vents.
+Specialized Small Fry a classic round, smooth toddler and child size helmet, but inmolded and has some vents.
 Ring fit, bug net in front vents.
 Has some reflective patches.
-In 2010 the smallest size is the toddler model advertised to fit 44-52 cm (17.25-20.5").
+The smallest size is the toddler model advertised to fit 44-52 cm (17.25-20.5").
 Retail is $40 to $45.
 There is a larger Small Fry, so you have to get the toddler size.

-Casco has the Mini Pro, another 44cm helmet.
+Casco Mini Pro: 44cm.
 It is a child helmet resembling a very colorful equestrian model, with very small vents.
 It has no bump-out in the rear, to make it friendly for high-backed child seats where thick helmets push the child's head forward and down.
 Has an anti-pinch strap.
 Retails for 50 Euros and is available only in the European market.

 Why Not Smaller?